algobulls/algobulls_help_site/docs/broker/aliceblue.md

 ## Login and Setup the AliceBlue Broking Details
 ---

+This section will take you through the step wise instructions to login, setup and bind your broker into your AlgoBulls Account.

+### Before you Start
+---
+Keep the following information available before you start:

+1) Algobulls Account Credentials - Phone Number and Password

+2) Broking Account Credentials - ClientID, Password and 2FA Answers

+### Let's Start
+---
 * Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login)
 * Click on `Sign In with your Broking Account`